University Administrative Policies

 • identification of risks to confidentiality, integrity, and availability of protected information;

-• designing and implementing appropriate safeguards;
+• advising on the designing and implementing appropriate safeguards;

 2.3.
 Funding of Information Assurance Measures